mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 };
 </pre>

-When writing the packet, set the first byte in the packet to the packet type number (0,1 or 2).
+When writing the packet, set the first byte in the packet to the packet type number (0, 1 or 2).
 Then depending on the packet type, memcpy the appropriate union struct into the packet.
 On read do the reverse: read in the first byte, then according to the packet type, copy the packet data to the corresponding struct.

 It couldn’t get simpler.
 So why do most games avoid this approach?

 The first reason is that different compilers and platforms provide different packing of structs.
 If you go this route you’ll spend a lot of time with __#pragma pack__ trying to make sure that different compilers and different platforms lay out the structures in memory exactly the same way.

 The next one is endianness.
-Most computers are mostly [little endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) these days but historically PowerPC cores were [big endian](https://en.wikipedia.org/wiki/Endianness#Big-endian).
+Most computers are mostly [little endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) these days but historically some architectures like PowerPC were [big endian](https://en.wikipedia.org/wiki/Endianness#Big-endian).
 If you need to support communication between little endian and big endian machines, the memcpy the struct in and out of the packet approach simply won’t work.
 At minimum you need to write a function to swap bytes between host and network byte order on read and write for each variable in your struct.

 There are other issues as well.
 If a struct contains pointers you can’t just serialize that value over the network and expect a valid pointer on the other side.
 Also, if you have variable sized structures, such as an array of 32 elements, but most of the time it’s empty or only has a few elements, it's wasteful to always send the array at worst case size.
 A better approach would support a variable length encoding that only sends the actual number of elements in the array.

 But ultimately, what really drives a stake into the heart of this approach is __security__.
 It’s a _massive_ security risk to take data coming in over the network and trust it, and that's exactly what you do if you just copy a block of memory sent over the network into your struct.
 Wheee!
-What if somebody constructs a malicious packet and sends it to you with __numElements__ set to 0xFFFFFFFF?
+What if somebody constructs a malicious __PacketB__ and sends it to you with __numElements__ = 0xFFFFFFFF?

 You should, no you _must_, at minimum do some sort of per-field checking that values are in range vs. blindly accepting what is sent to you.
 This is why the memcpy struct approach is rarely used in professional games.

 ## Read and Write Functions

--- todo: edited and cleaned up down to here

 The next level of sophistication is read and write functions per-packet.